loic-sharma/nuget-latest-resource/readme.md

 ### Data

-5,510 unique package IDs (~3.4% of total downloads) are affected by registration.
+5,510 unique package IDs (~3.4% of total downloads) are affected by registration paging.
 Here are the top 10 affected packages:

 Package Id | Versions | Total downloads
 -- | -- | --